Ravincroft's Retribution - 1. Leaving Home

 ‘…and birds from cats,’ Jayden added.

-‘Shut up! you two, we need to get going.’
+‘Shut up you two!
+We need to get going.’

 ‘Do you need your linen back?’

-‘No, keep it, I have more.’
+‘No, keep it for warmth, I have more.’

-She nodded and then winked at Ren.
-‘Not too many youngsters even think about anyone else but you’re different.’
-Ren raised his eyebrows.
-Youngsters?
-The redhead looked to be not much older than him.
+She nodded and winked at Ren.
+‘Not too many youngsters even think about anyone else, but you’re different.’

 ‘Thanks.
 Hope the joey comes good.’